Wall Street hits another record; energy stocks, banks gain

 "All of these things are feeding into whether the Fed makes material changes to policy in near future,” Ripley said.

 Airlines and other travel-related companies that have been battered by the pandemic gained ground following the latest upbeat unemployment data.
-Delta Air Lines rose 1.6% and Marriott rose 1.9%.
+Delta Air Lines rose 2.2% and Marriott gained 2%.

-Doughnut chain Krispy Kreme climbed 16.1% in its debut on the Nasdaq.
-The Charlotte, North Carolina-based company, known for its glazed doughnuts priced its initial public offering of 29.4 million shares at $17 a piece, which was well below the $21 to $24 it was seeking.
+Doughnut chain Krispy Kreme climbed 23.5% in its debut on the Nasdaq.
+The Charlotte, North Carolina-based company, known for its glazed doughnuts, priced its initial public offering of 29.4 million shares at $17 a piece, which was well below the $21 to $24 it was seeking.
+This marks Krispy Kreme's second stint as a public company.

 Credit: Ahn Young-joon